OpenAnsOrg/Plans/README.md

 <br/>

 ## Security and Authentication
-This project will be using Passwordless authentication with JWT web tokens in order to minimize the chances of a password breach (suprisingly over 80% of breaches today happen with password hacking).
-JWT is currently considered to be the gold standard for web auth and it paired with passwordless login where a user will get a login link to theur email, improves the robustness of the system.
+This project will be using Email authentication with JWT web tokens in order to minimize the chances of a password breach (suprisingly over 80% of breaches today happen with password hacking).
 <br/>
-The project will be using [NextAuth.js](https://next-auth.js.org/) for authentication.
 ## User stories

 <br/>